Branding is one of those terms that’s thrown around a lot but doesn’t get applied properly.

 It’s simple to do this on a website because it’s usually the same person or team.
 What about their other social channels.

 On Instagram, we see more of the same.
 Transparency and muted tones.
+They regularly schedule Instagram posts that advance the same branding narrative.

 On Twitter, it continues the consistent brand elements with more transparency and muted colors.